Nicholas-BI/bakery-efficiency-score/docs/visuals_description.md

   - Automatically updates with every change

 - **Sliders (Disconnected Slicers)**
-  - Control weight of each metric (–4 to +4)
+  - Control weight of each metric (–20 to +20)
   - Act as **exponents** in the scoring formula
   - 0 = neutral, negatives = penalize

 - **Cook Time Filter**
-  - Limit recipes to a specific range (e.g., 1–4 hours)
+  - Limit recipes to a specific range (e.g., 30–120 minutes)

 - **Appliance Filter**
   - Pick what appliances you’re using—see only what’s cookable